 However, it is impossible to make a copy of a ‘LuxTrust’ card.
-The advantages of this authentication system are:
+The advantages of this authentication system are as follows:

 This involves fingerprint authentication or recognition by the layout of the veins of your hand or the image of your retina.